aaru-dps/Aaru/README.md

 * Can verify sectors or disk images if supported by the underlying format
 * Can dump media from ATA, ATAPI, SCSI, USB, FireWire and SDHCI drives (magnetic disks, optical discs, magnetoptical disks, flash devices, memory cards and tapes) to several supported image formats.
 * Can convert between image formats.
-* Include an opensource archival image format with compression and deduplication.
+* Includes an opensource archival image format with compression and deduplication.
 * Can create standard open XML metadata from existing images.
 * Can measure readability and speed of media (same that can be dumped, MHDD style)
 * Has an online database with drive capabilities, and can report the capabilities of any drive.